-Dr. Eric Bolger B.A.
-(Chemistry), University of California, San Diego M.Div., Trinity Evangelical Divinity School Ph.D.
-(Theological Studies), Trinity Evangelical Divinity School D.W.S., The Robert E. Webber Institute for Worship Studies Dr. Eric Bolger serves as Vice President for Academic Affairs and Dean of the College at College of the Ozarks in Point Lookout, MO, where he also teaches courses in Bible, theology, and worship.
+Dr. Eric Bolger, Vice ChairB.A., University of California, San Diego M. Div., Trinity Evangelical Divinity School Ph.D., Trinity Evangelical Divinity School D.W.S., The Robert E. Webber Institute for Worship Studies Dr. Eric Bolger serves as Vice President for Academic Affairs and Dean of the College at College of the Ozarks in Point Lookout, MO, where he also teaches courses in Bible, theology, and worship.
 He was a member of the inaugural ("Alpha") DWS class and taught MWS 501 Biblical Theology of Worship for 14 years, beginning with the inception of the MWS program.
 He served as the academic dean of IWS from 2007 to 2010.
+He has extensive experience in worship leadership and is a member of the preaching team at his home church in Branson, MO.
 He has extensive experience in worship leadership and is a member of the preaching team at his home church in Branson, MO.